rohansatapathy/textdb/README.md

 # TextDB

-TextDB is a (bad) database system that stores key-value pairs in a text file.
-Each key-value pair is stored on a separate line in the text file, and keys and values are strings separated by a space.
-The following is an example of a properly formatted TextDB database file:
+TextDB is an in-memory database system that tracks key-value pairs.
+It persists data in a text file, where each key-value pair is stored on a separate line in the text file, and keys and values are strings separated by a space.

 ```
 apple orange
 water melon
 lets go blue
 ```

 The first space is interpreted as the separator between the key and value, and all subsequent spaces are treated as part of the value.
 For example, the third item has key "lets" and value "go blue".
+Each item has a maximum size of 1023 bytes, including the trailing newline.

 TextDB can be accessed from the command line through the `db` command, which contains the following help text.